miguoliang/old_blog/code/_posts/2019-11-9-effective-jekyll-simple-search-plugin-to-your-jekyll-website.md

     ![Final Result](/assets/2019-11-9-effective-jekyll-simple-search-plugin-to-your-jekyll-website/final-result.jpg)

+*You can find the [demo repository](https://github.com/miguoliang/effective-jekyll.git) in my Github.*

 ## Conclusion

 *SimpleJekyllSearch* is a popular plugin to make your Jekyll website searchable.
 It's fast and easy-to-use.
 People can configure the search rules by editing *search.json*, and custom the appearance by css.